bioperl/bioperl.github.io/howtos/Beginners.md

 To be precise, one would say that the `id_parser` method accepts a reference to a function as an argument.

-has some features that lacks, one of the more useful ones is that it was built to handle very large sequences and can retrieve sub-sequences from genome-size sequences efficiently.
+[Bio::DB::Fasta](http://search.cpan.org/search?query= Bio::DB::Fasta) has some features that [Bio::Index::Fasta](http://search.cpan.org/search?query= Bio::Index::Fasta) lacks, one of the more useful ones is that it was built to handle very large sequences and can retrieve sub-sequences from genome-size sequences efficiently.
 Here is an example:

 ```perl
 use Bio::DB::Fasta;